jbferet/prospect/paper/paper.md

 This database was used to calibrate the model PROSPECT, and is among the most popular public datasets in the domain of leaf spectroscopy.

-## Downloading the ANGERS dataset and adjusting leaf optics
+## Downloading the ANGERS experimental dataset

 A version of the ANGERS dataset is hosted on gitlab, and can be directly downloaded from R.